While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Foundational Results

 \begin{assumption} There is some upper bound $r \geq \sup_n \EX[R_n | \mathcal F_{n-1}]$. \end{assumption}

-The next assumption is needed to interchange derivative and integration operators in the improper setting.
-Note that it also translates to an upper bound on $\mathcal L_t$ and a lower bound on $N_{t-1}$. \begin{assumption} There is some upper bound $u \geq c(L_t)$ for all $L_t$. \end{assumption}
+The next assumption is needed to interchange derivative and integration operators.
+It also translates to an upper bound on $\mathcal L_t$ and a lower bound on $N_{t-1}$. \begin{assumption} There is some upper bound $u \geq c(L_t)$ for all $L_t$. \end{assumption}

-The next assumption bounds the STBL price away from singularity.
-As discussed previously, it can be avoided under an alternative formulation of the model. \begin{assumption} $\mathcal L_t \geq v > 0$ for some $v$. \end{assumption}
+The next assumption ensures that the STBL price is bounded away from infinity. \begin{assumption} $\mathcal L_t \geq v > 0$ for some $v$. \end{assumption}

 The next assumption simplifies repurchase considerations.
-It is reasonable given a reasonable bound $r$ on expected returns. \begin{assumption} The liquidation premium factor $\alpha$ is sufficiently high that the repurchase price in a liquidation is a.s. $>1$. \end{assumption}
+It is reasonable given a reasonable bound $r$ on expected returns. \begin{assumption} The liquidation premium factor $\alpha$ is sufficiently high that the repurchase price in a liquidation is $>1$ almost surely. \end{assumption}